owenduffy/usbprc/README.md

 characters, toggling NUM LOCK adds a character and terminates generationm, and if SCROLL LOCK is on, a newline is appended to the password message.

-Defaults are for the Digispark ATTiny85 USB module, and a jumper is required from PB2 to PB4.
-(It should be possible to change the code to use PC interrupt and not require the jumper.)
+Defaults are for the Digispark ATTiny85 USB module.